|Pictured on the left is this carte de visite is an unidentified British private. He wears the 1881 pattern tunic with an 1882 pattern waist belt and

-While there is no evidence that this man actually was such a volunteer his "uniform" matches very closely that which
+While there is no evidence that the man on the right actually was such a colonial volunteer his "uniform" matches very closely that which was

 Carte de Visite